tom-jagus/LLMCogKit/definitions/01_def_memory.md

 4. **Beliefs & Philosophies**
 5. **Assistant Rules**

-You will structure the final `memory_seed.md` using these same sections.
+You will structure the final `memory_outline.md` using these same sections (bullet points for user interaction), then convert to paragraph form and save as `memory_seed.md`.

 ---